dougeby/IntuneDocs/intune/vpn-setting-configure-per-app.md

     ![Create a SCEP certificate profile](./media/vpn-per-app-create-scep-cert.png)

-## Create a Per-App VPN profile
+## Create a per-app VPN profile

-The VPN profile contains the SCEP certificate carrying the client credentials, the connection information to the VPN, and the Per APP VPN flag to enable the Per App VPN feature for use by the iOS application.
+The VPN profile contains the SCEP certificate carrying the client credentials, the connection information to the VPN, and the per-app VPN flag to enable the per-app VPN feature for use by the iOS application.

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. Select **All services**, filter on **Intune**, and select **Microsoft Intune**.